LesliTech/lesli-js/readme.md

 import { color } from "lesli-js"

 // Get the graph of the blue color
-// Returns an array with colors in hex code format. color.graph("blue")
+// Returns an array with colors in hex code format color.graph("blue")
 ```